jywu20/Notes/Computer Science/Logic and PLT/Isabelle.md

 We emphasize that $\mathsf{bool}$ and $\mathsf{prop}$ live in *the same type space*.
 Indeed this is how we're able to write $\mathsf{Trueop} : \mathsf{bool} \Longrightarrow \mathsf{prop}$.
 Similarly, Isabelle/Pure terms and Isabelle/HOL terms live in the same *term* space.
+In this way, saying that Isabelle/Pure is a meta-*language* may be a little misleading, as in classic metamathematics, propositions of an object language are often encoded as strings or numbers in the metalanguage, but Isabelle/HOL terms are *not* encoded into a single `HOLTerm` type in Isabelle/Pure.

 # Type definitions in HOL